What Is Python Used For? 5 Industries That Can’t Do Without It

 OK, we couldn’t not mention this:

-The name isn’t some complicated tech metaphor or a complicated acronym.
+The name isn’t some complicated tech metaphor or an acronym.
 Python is named after Monty Python.

 Cool, right?
-Factoids aside, let’s get to the meat of this article—specifically, what people use Python for and what makes it distinct from other coding languages.
+Factoids aside, let’s get to the meat of this article — specifically, what can you do with Python and what makes it distinct from other programming languages.

 What is Python Used For?

-1. General Web Development / Building Web Apps
+1. General-Purpose Web Development and Building Web Applications

-Python is one of the simplest programming languages, and we mean that in a good way.
+Python is one of the simplest programming languages in terms of syntax, and we mean that in a good way.

 According to this great Medium article, “Python, unlike other programming languages, emphasizes code readability, and allows you to use English keywords instead of punctuation…The readable and clean code base will help you to maintain and update the software without putting extra time and effort.”

-According to Treehouse’s Python teacher, Kenneth Love (this quote comes from the video below), “It’s basically everywhere.
+In addition to being dynamically typed, another great thing about Python is that it’s not super data-heavy.
+According to Treehouse’s Python teacher, Kenneth Love (this quote comes from this video), “It’s basically everywhere.
 It’s super small, so it shows up on embedded devices and pretty much every server, ever.”

 And by everywhere, we mean everywhere.
 Treehouse points out that Disqus, NASA, PBS, and even Reddit use Python for their websites.

-Because Python has pre-built libraries and web frameworks including Pyramid, Django, and Flask, it’s especially great for using on back end web development projects, shortening the amount of time you spend on projects by allowing you to repurpose chunks of code.
+There are many pre-built Python libraries and web frameworks, including Pyramid, Django, and Flask.
+Python is especially great for using on back end web development projects — including creating APIs — shortening the amount of time you spend on projects by allowing you to repurpose lines and lines of code.

 2. Scientific Computing + Data Science

-Python is also used for scientific research and computing and even has several science-friendly or science-specific libraries including:
+Python is also used for scientific research and computing (among other real-world applications) and even has several science-friendly or science-specific libraries, like SciPy, scikit-learn, and: